xho95/xho95.github.io/_projects/_Swift/2017-03-16-Subscripts.md

-## Subscripts
+## 첨자 (Subscripts)

-Classes, structures, and enumerations can define subscripts, which are shortcuts for accessing the member elements of a collection, list, or sequence.
+클래스 Classes, structures, and enumerations can define subscripts, which are shortcuts for accessing the member elements of a collection, list, or sequence.
 You use subscripts to set and retrieve values by index without needing separate methods for setting and retrieval.
 For example, you access elements in an `Array` instance as `someArray[index]` and elements in a `Dictionary` instance as `someDictionary[key]`.

 You can define multiple subscripts for a single type, and the appropriate subscript overload to use is selected based on the type of index value you pass to the subscript.
 Subscripts are not limited to a single dimension, and you can define subscripts with multiple input parameters to suit your custom type’s needs.